Sinha-Saurav/Sinha-Saurav/README.md

 ### 🧠 About Me

 I'm a final-year B.Tech IT student passionate about building at the intersection of **AI and the web**.
 I work across the full stack — from training ML/DL models to deploying them as user-facing products.
-Currently diving into **Generative AI** (LLMs, RAG, prompt engineering) through an IBM internship course.
+Currently diving into **Generative AI** (LLMs, RAG, prompt engineering).

 My goal: ship real applications, not just notebooks.